Security Threats to Cryptocurrency owners.

 Overall, billions of dollars of value have been lost to major cryptocurrency hacks since the rise of the asset class.

 "The Winklevosses came up with an elaborate system to store and secure their private keys.
 They cut up printouts of their private keys into pieces and then distributed them in envelopes to safe deposit boxes around the country, so if one envelope were stolen the thief would not have the entire key."

 "How the Winklevoss Twins Found Vindication in a Bitcoin Fortune" by Nathaniel Popper, New York Times, December 19, 2017

-Vault12 has recognized this early on and has been working diligently to discover ways of maintaining decentralized custody of digital assets since 2015.
-In our next article, we provide more insights into our understanding of digital custody.
+Vault12 recognized this early on, and has been working diligently since 2015 to discover ways of maintaining decentralized custody of digital assets.
+Read our other articles for more insights into our understanding of digital custody.

 Thanks to Blake Commagere.